Professor Power: Fictional character biography

 Anthony Power was born in the town of Norfolk, Virginia.
 He was originally a historian and teacher, and an advisor to the President of the United States of America.
-He has a son Matthew, who fought in the Vietnam War only to be discharged after Matthew had a nervous breakdown due to the violence he witnessed in combat.
+He has a son Matthew, who fought in the Vietnam War only to be discharged after having a nervous breakdown due to the violence he witnessed in combat.
 A right-wing conservative, Power believed that the only way that world peace could be obtained would be if America conquered the world.
 But knowing that US government would never agree to such a strategy, Power decided that he would have to conquer the United States in order to bring about his world view.
 Adopting the name "Professor Power", the head of a subversive organization and the leader of an unnamed army of right-wing extremists.
 Power, working behind the scenes, assembled a group of telepaths which was used by his ally Morgan MacNeil Hardy to restructure American society, until Hardy was foiled by Captain America.

 August Masters, also working on behalf of Power, was revealed as the head of a secret project involving telepaths.
-Masters' men, posing as federal agents, captured Richmond.
+Masters' men, posing as federal agents, captured Kyle Richmond.
 Masters attempted to launch this psionic attack against the U.S.S.R., but battled Captain America, Daredevil, and the Defenders.